AjinkyaMore07/G13_VLSI/Course Report/Course Report.md

 # Course Report

-## Name: [Your Name]
+## Name: [Rahul]

-## Qualifications: [Your Qualifications]
+## Qualifications: [M.tech in ECE from NIT Hamirpur]

-Welcome to the course report for the [Course Name]!
+Welcome to the course report for the [VLSI Frontend]!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project